sts10/ew_encoder/readme.markdown

 Lists of 4096 words and 16 emoji would require 8 pairs to represent 128 bits
 ```

 8 pairs is a lot!
-Plus never using that many words!
+Plus, as far as word lists go, 4,096 isn't that much -- we could go up to 8,000 or even 14,000 and not have to use very strange words.
 Not very inspiring.
 But that's just the way the math works out... right?

-But what if we excepted length pairs that _over-shot_ our 128-bit goal just a bit.
+But what if we accept length pairs that _over-shot_ our 128-bit goal just a bit.
 Yes, some possible codes won't be used, but let's just see what these lists would look like (`cargo run --bin find_good_list_length_pairs`).

 ```text
 Lists of 6775 words and 390 emoji would require 5.999999378003068 pairs to represent 128 bits